everywhere she looked

 so i paint with my pen. always looking under and around for hidden things. things that might go unnoticed or get overlooked unless pondered. the words seem to carry this weight. the weight of story and wonder and expression. and somehow the act of writing them down brings release and resolve.

-so, it’s with a grateful heart that i dig for beauty in this life and attempt to do it justice with my words. words, like seeds planted that grow and take on a life of their own. and the writer in me cultivates and arranges them…waiting and looking for a thought to take shape or sink in. and i know with certainty that the words are all His. and that He has spoken them over me for my whole life.
+so, it’s with a grateful heart that i dig for beauty in this life and attempt to do it justice with my words. words, like seeds planted that grow and take on a life of their own. and the writer in me cultivates and arranges them…waiting and looking for a thought to take shape or sink in. and i know with certainty that the words are all planted there by God. and that He has spoken them over me for my whole life.

 but, like a song hidden by noisy chaos, i had to peel back layers to hear the words. and be willing to listen in the stillness, with my pen and paper in hand.

 so , this is what i offer.

 my lifetime of walking with Jesus and waiting , and listening for the words.

 words He has given me in moments of intimacy, desperation , brokenness , delight , and honest wrestling.